April 3rd & 4th

 Call the shop at: (801)-521-6424.
 Or stop in the shop to sign up.

-This class is desiged for flyfishers of all abilities.
-For those new to the sport it is by far the easiest way to get started.
-We are often just as productive catching fish with soft hakles as fishing with nymphs, yet far less technical.
-If you've been at this sport for a time, and want to add one of the most enjoyable aspects of the sport to your arsenal, you'll soon understand why we are so excited about fishing this way.
+This class is designed for fly-fishers of all abilities.
+For those new to fly-fishing, swinging a soft hackle is one of the easier ways to get started.
+We are often just as productive catching fish with soft hackles as fishing with nymphs, and there is no need for clunky indicators or lots of split shot.
+If you've been fly-fishing for a while, and want to try a more relaxing and less technical way to fish wet flies, you'll soon understand why we are so excited about fishing this way.

-There are two sessions to this class.
-The first will be held at the shop during the evening the second will be help on the river.
-There are few things as enjoyable and relaxing in fly-fishing as swinging a soft hackle.
+There are two sessions to this class: The first will be held at the shop during the evening; the second session will be held on the river.

 Our second session will be on the Middle Provo River.
 We will be meeting up at the River Road Bridge Access Point, which is fairly easy to get to.
 We will be meeting on the Middle Provo River at 7:30 AM.
 Time for the class is from 8am - 2pm.
 Take this time to please get ready fairly quickly so that we can get down to where we as a class can spread out, and get to learning the various techniques and methodology.